seanslma/maki/Visualization/PowerBI/CalculatedTable.md

 It's better to directly get the data from SQL server (not use calculated table).

 Also, some calculated table not updated after incremental refresh.

+### issue: calculated columns bsed on calculated table will not update after refresh

 ## Pivot columns
 ```